 4. 2.
-Manually Set Up Your Internet Connection
+Manually Configure Your Internet Connection Settings

-In this part, you can check your current internet connection settings.
+In this part, you can check your current Internet connection settings.
 You can also modify the settings according to the service information provided by your ISP.

-Follow the steps below to check or modify your internet connection settings.
+Follow the steps below to check or modify your Internet connection settings.

-- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
+- 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router. - 2.
 Go to Basic > Internet. - 3.
-Select your internet connection type from the drop-down list.
+Select your Internet connection type from the drop-down list.

 If you are unsure of what your connection type is, click Auto Detect.
-Since different connection types require different cables and connection information, you can also refer to the demonstrations in Step 4 to determine your connection type.
+Since different connection types need different cables and connection information, you can also refer to the demonstrations in Step 4 to judge your connection type.

 - 4. Follow the instructions on the page to continue the configuration.
 Parameters on the figures are just used for demonstration. - 1) If you choose Dynamic IP, you need to select whether to clone the MAC address.
-Dynamic IP users are usually equipped with a cable TV or fiber cable.
+Dynamic IP users are usually equipped with cable TV or fiber cable.